physyuanxue/physyuanxue.github.io/_pages/cv.md

 The following is a collection of short notes in physics and mathematics.

-__IMPORTANT‼️: I take no responsibility for any misguided beliefs that may occur 🤨__
+__IMPORTANT: I take no responsibility for any misguided beliefs that may occur__ ‼️ 🤨